rbmowatt/glazewave/README.md

-# Surfbook
+# Glazewave

-Surfbook is a project that will allow surfers to track and monitor their surfing and gain analtytics based on location, board and swell type.
+Glazewave is a project that will allow surfers to track and monitor their surfing and gain analtytics based on location, board and swell type.
- - Surfbook Uses
+ - Glazewave Uses
 	- node/express
 		- for `api`
 	- react/redux